 First, start up your STS, then go to File, select New then Spring Starter Project.
 A New Spring Starter Project window will appear.

 In this window, as you can see, there is a lot of information we need to enter.

 The Project Name field is your project name.
-You can choose your project type Maven or Gradle in Type, select Packaging as JAR file or WAR file, choose the Java version to use.
+You can choose your project type Maven or Gradle in Type, select Packaging as JAR file or WAR file, and choose the Java version to use.

 You can enter values as you like, here I entered these values as follows:

 After finishing, let click the Next button to continue.